avigad/mathematics_in_lean_source/user_repo/README.md

 # Mathematics in Lean

-This tutorial depends on Lean, VS Code, and mathlib.
+This tutorial depends on Lean 4, VS Code, and Mathlib.
 You can find the textbook both online and in this repository in
 [html format](https://leanprover-community.github.io/mathematics_in_lean/)